Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Our Novel FLICK Framework

-As illustrated in the Figure~\ref{fig:Flick-methodology-diagram}, the input is a text dataset whose semantic representations are obtained using a language model.
+As illustrated in the Figure~\ref{fig:FLICK-methodology-diagram}, the input is a text dataset whose semantic representations are obtained using a language model.
 Specifically, each sentence is encoded into a low-dimensional embedding representation that captures its semantic content.
-These representations are then passed into a K-means clustering model that semantically groups them into distinct clusters, from which pseudo-labels are generated.
-These pseudo-labels are then used to fine-tune an existing language-specific pre-trained classifier (PL-FT).
-The classifier is designed to predict the correct pseudo-labels for new, unseen data.
+These representations are then passed into a K-means clustering model that semantically groups them into distinct clusters, from which PLs are generated.
+These PLs are then used to fine-tune an existing language-specific pre-trained classifier, PL-FT.
+The classifier is designed to predict the correct PLs for new, unseen data.
 The classifier's performance is continuously evaluated and improved.
 This involves adjusting the model's parameters to enhance its accuracy.
-Initially, K-means clustering (with (k=20), as detailed in Algorithm 1), groups these embeddings into distinct pseudo-labeled clusters. \texttt{Flick} then employs a novel pseudo-label refinement component (detailed in Algorithm 2) where the classifier's performance is evaluated per cluster.
-Based on this evaluation, the model's predictions are refined by training the model on the samples from the top-K clusters in terms of accuracy.
-Finally, the model's predictions are refined by training the model on the samples from the top-K clusters in terms of accuracy.
-This approach is particularly useful for low-resource languages like Arabic, where labelled data is scarce.
-The PL-FT learned weights are then used to initialize Cls-FT which will be fine-tuned on the real labels.
+Initially, K-means clustering (with (k=20), as detailed in Algorithm 1, groups these embeddings into distinct pseudo-labelled clusters. \texttt{FLICK} then employs a novel PLs refinement component (detailed in Algorithm 2) where the classifier's performance is evaluated per cluster.
+Based on this evaluation, the model's predictions are refined by training the model on the samples from the Top-K clusters.
+This approach is particularly useful for LR languages like Arabic, where labelled data is scarce.
+Finally, the PL-FT learnt weights are then used to initialise FL-FT, which will be fine-tuned on the real labels.